Skip to content

 This warming spice brings sweet, spicy notes that naturally complement whisky.

 How to use: Add half a teaspoon to your whisky and leave for up to 24 hours.
-You'll taste sweet, spicy notes developing, creating a harmonious blend with the spirit.

-5. Fennel Seeds: Aniseed elegance
+5. Fennel Seeds: Sweet aniseed notes

 Although fennel imparts its sweet, aniseed flavours quickly, this infusion really shines when given a little more time.